 Without seeming to state the obvious, to become a vegetarian you have to want to be a vegetarian.
 It has to be a natural process that comes from within.
 Like most things, it's a gradual journey that you refine along the way.
 After a while it becomes second nature.
 It's something that I never think about other than at times like now while writing about it.

-The foods that make up a vegetarian diet plan obviously contain no meat products at all.
-There are many different types of vegetarian food products and manufacturers available and the vegetarian menus that follow utilise a variety of different sources.
+Anything that doesn't contain meat or meat products, which is a whole lot of stuff!
+There are lots of different types of vegetarian food products and manufacturers available and the vegetarian menus that follow utilise a variety of different sources.
 Also, some vegetarians say you should not eat any animal produce whatsoever.
 While I do not disagree with this, I also recognise that it's a tight and narrow road for many and that way is bordering upon a vegan diet where no dairy is consumed whatsoever.

 With that in mind, this page is dedicated to a vegetarian diet and the daily menus further down therefore focus on the non-consumption of meat and any products that come from meat derivatives.
 This does not include animal products such as eggs and dairy which are included on a vegetarian diet.